awesomeeng/awesome-log/README.md

 Simple.

-You'll notice that Log calls take two or more arguments:
+You'll notice that Log calls take one or more arguments:

  * The first argument is the log message you want to display.
  * All of the remaining arguments are extra details.
 Depending on the formatter you are using, these may displayed differently.
 For example, if you use the `default` formatter, AwesomeLog will attempt to display printable versions of the remaining arguments; Errors in particular are formatted for easier reading.